Skip to main content

 There are currently four modifiers that commands may support.

-• diff: Diff shows the difference between the configurations in all nodes of cluster.
+• diff: Diff shows the difference between the configurations in all nodes of the cluster.

 show config service diff

-• for: for shows the output for specific namespaces or datacenters:
+• for: for shows the output for specific namespaces, sets, or datacenters:

-• Example: Show distribution for namespace has substring test
+• Example: Show distribution for namespace that has the substring test

 show distribution for test

-• show latencies command supports for modifier if server version is 3.9 and above
+• show latencies command supports the for modifier for server 3.9 and above.

-• Example: Show latency for namespace has substring test or bar
+• Example: Show latency for namespace that has substrings test or bar

-• Example: Show statistics for set has substring ABCD or ends with XYZ for namespace starts with test
+• Example: Show statistics for set that has substring ABCD or ends with XYZ for a namespace that starts with test

-• Example: Show namespace stats which has substring object
+• Example: Show namespace statistics with substring object

 show statistics namespace like object